faster-cpython/ideas/3.13/engine.md

 ### Inter-superblock optimization

 Some superblocks can be quite short, but form a larger region of hot code, that we want to optimize.
-In order to do that we want to propogate type information and representation changes across edges, which means storing that information on exits when they are cold.
+In order to do that we want to propagate type information and representation changes across edges, which means storing that information on exits when they are cold.
 Since most exits will remain cold, we need to store this information in a compact form.

 ### Making "hot" exits fast and "cold" exits small

-In order to make hot exits fast, we them to be as simple as possible, passing as little information as possible.
+In order to make hot exits fast, we need them to be as simple as possible, passing as little information as possible.

 We also want to make cold exits as small as possible, but cold exits